Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing: Optimization problems and algorithms

 \subsubsection{Gibbs-Laguerre tessellations}

 In~\cite{gibbs-lag}, the reconstruction problem is addressed by generating a realization of an appropriate Gibbs point process.
-The point process distribution is governed by an energy function designed to minimize discrepancies between the Laguerre cells and the target distribution of grain characteristics.
-Various methods to incorporate correlations among these characteristics have also been developed \cite{schladitz-particles}.
-While this approach has primarily been applied to stochastic reconstruction, it can be adapted to minimize discrepancies on a grain-by-cell basis.
-However, as the method is designed to match the geometric features of polyhedra, it does not readily apply to the reconstruction of voxel-based data.
+The point process distribution is governed by an energy function designed to minimize discrepancies between the sets of a Laguerre tessellation and the target distribution of grain/cell characteristics.
+Various methods to incorporate correlations between these characteristics have also been developed \cite{schladitz-particles}.
+Although this approach has mainly been applied to stochastic reconstruction, it can be adapted to minimize discrepancies in grain/cell terms.
+However, since the method is designed to match the geometric features of polyhedra, it does not readily apply to the reconstruction of voxel-based data.